 If the research is approved based on the paragraph above regarding children who are wards, the PHRC will require appointment of an advocate for each child who is a ward, in addition to any other individual acting on behalf of the child as guardian or in loco parentis.
 One individual may serve as advocate for more than one child.
 The advocate will be an individual who has the background and experience to act in, and agrees to act in, the best interest of the child for the duration of the child's participation in the research and who is not associated in any way (except in the role as advocate or member of the PHRC) with the research, the investigator(s), or the guardian organization.
-In Massachusetts, parents of children in Department of Children and Families (DFC) care or custody generally retain the right to consent to participation by their child in any medical or psychological research.
-However, in some circumstances, DCF must seek prior judicial approval before the child is enrolled.
+In Massachusetts, parents of children in Department of Children and Families (DFC) care or custody generally retain the right to consent to participation by their child in any medical or psychological research; DCF / DCF staff cannot provide consent.
+When DCF has custody pursuant to surrender or termination of parental rights, or when parents cannot be located, DCF must seek judicial approval in order for the child to be enrolled.